In this section, we look at grants of discretionary leave to remain (DL) in the UK for victims of trafficking.

 - It is necessary because of their personal circumstances e.g the need to access medical treatment, or time to conclude their studies (which may go to their ability to support themselves back home)

 - If they are a child because it is in their best interests

-- They cannot be returned to their country with dignity at present
+- They cannot be returned to their country with safety and dignity at present

 How to apply?

-When a person who is a non-UK or non-EEA national receives a positive CG decision, they will be automatically considered for a grant of DL at the conclusion of the NRM process.
+When a person is a non-UK or non-EEA national and receives a positive CG decision, they will be automatically considered for a grant of DL at the conclusion of the NRM process.

-If you are an EEA national you will need to tell the Home Office that you want to be considered for a grant of discretionary leave to remain while you are still in the NRM so this can be considered as soon as a positive CG is made.
-You can do this just by sending an email to the NRM team.
+If you are an EEA national you will need to tell the Home Office while you are still in the NRM that you want to be considered for a grant of discretionary leave to remain, so this can be considered as soon as a positive CG is made.
+You can do this by sending an email to the NRM team.